microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/security-retentionevent-get.md

 ---
-title: "Get retentionEventType"
+title: "Get retentionEvent"
-description: "Read the properties and relationships of a retentionEventType object."
+description: "Read the properties and relationships of a retentionEvent object."
 author: "sseth"
 ms.localizationpriority: medium
 ms.prod: "compliance"
 doc_type: apiPageType
 ---

-# Get retentionEventType
+# Get retentionEvent
-Namespace: microsoft.graph.recordsManagement
+Namespace: microsoft.graph.security

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Read the properties and relationships of a [retentionEventType](../resources/recordsmanagement-retentioneventtype.md) object.
+Read the properties and relationships of a [retentionEvent](../resources/security-retentionevent.md) object.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).